gwendall/way.js/README.md

 -->
 ## Repeats ##

-Loops through a data value and duplicated a DOM element for each of its keys.
+Duplicates a DOM element for each of the values it can loop through in a way.js' passed data.
 Note: On each loop, "this" corresponds to the current element looped, and "$$key" to its key.

 Having this: